 Abisko Lights and TRYST

 In the fall of 2017 Carlos Libedinsky invited Vio and Roberto to “check out a band” with him.
 We fell in love with Abisko Lights and told them we wanted to dance on their music.
 They invited us their next concert and even organized a side-stage for us.
 We invited friends, and warned them it was Not a Milonga.
-Afterward, Abisko Lights’ composer, Dirk Flateau, told us that although he couldn’t see us, he could feel us dancing and that our participation fulfilled him in a way that people saying nice things didn’t.
+Afterward, Abisko Lights’ composer and pianist, Dirk Flateau, told us that although he couldn’t see us, he could feel us dancing and that our participation fulfilled him in a way that people saying nice things didn’t.
 Roberto said something nice anyway: “Usually when I dance I have to think about what I’m going to do.
 With your music the movements flowed directly from my heart.”

 We have not yet been able to do another live event with Abisko Lights.
 We have promoted their music to tango DJs, performed on it, and they have generously allowed us to use their music in our series of art shorts from the road.